 Harassment means to repeatedly annoy or attack a person or group in such a way as to cause anxiety or fear for safety.
 Several different types of harassment are against Virginia law.

-Assault and battery means physical, harmful contact.
+Assault and battery means use of force against another resulting in harmful or offensive contact.

 Robbery is defined as the taking, with intent to steal, of the personal property of another, from his or her person or in his or her presence, against his or her will, by violence or intimidation.